Skip to content

 • parser_observed.ndjson: parser-facing observations generated by analyze

-• state_observed.ndjson: official tracked-state observations generated by analyze, including diagnostics posture, surface, turn, and last_turn fields, with any retained readiness/completion fields treated as debug-only
+• state_observed.ndjson: official tracked-state observations generated by analyze, including diagnostics posture, independent accepting/editing/ready/pending surface fields, turn, and last_turn, with any retained readiness/completion fields treated as debug-only

 The recorder keeps session.cast for human review, but automated replay and testing should consume pane_snapshots.ndjson.